 First, there is Skycoin.
 Skycoin is the cryptocurrency that comes along with the network, they are DISTRIBUTED...this means they are not rewarded to miners, which they feel adds network security (we will explain later).
 Most of the coin supply (75%) is locked up until the first 25 million are distributed….then at this point, only 5% of the remaining coins will become available each year, until the 100 million total cap is hit.
 We admittedly find this weird and enjoy block-rewards, but there is (some) merit to their argument.

-Let’s next acknowledge Obelisk, their consensus algorithm, created by their team and accompanied by nearly 60 pages of theoretical and practical research.
+Let’s next acknowledge Obelisk, their consensus algorithm, created by their team with nearly 60 pages of theoretical and practical research.
 They have team members from Ethereum and Bitcoin and have been working on Skycoin since 2013, so this isn’t some quickly thought of algo or minor tweak to PoW.

 The issue here is that there are no rewards, as we said, but there is a logic to their madness.